Param-Veer-Singh/chatapplication/README.md

-<h1>This is a chat application project created with springboot and used vanilla js for frontend.</h1>
+This is a chat application project created with springboot and used vanilla js for frontend.

 Getting Started: